"Revealing The Soul - Painting From The Inside Out"

 Capturing the soul, or essence and energy of the landscape is a challenge.
 Painting what you see and feel at the same time is like walking the fence.
 If you fall one way you have what everyone sees, if you fall the other way you have what everyone feels.
 Therefore you must stay on the edge of the fence.

-I have good horses, so I am fortunate enough that I could go into areas that most people cannot reach, especially in summer when the water levels are high.
-Riding through swamps that four wheel ATV's cannot navigate, what I have seen is so stunning it forces you to think about Florida's past and future while you are in its midst.
+I have had good horses, so I was fortunate enough that I could go into areas that most people cannot reach, especially in summer when the water levels were high.
+Riding through creeks and swamps that four wheel ATV's cannot navigate, what I have seen is so stunning it forces you to think about Florida's past and future while you are in its midst.

 There is underlying warmth and mystery in the landscape of Florida.
 If we don't clean up the litter and debris from dumping, as well as stopping it altogether, and we allow the bulldozer to ravage the state for development, draining our water supply, we will watch this all disappear in our lifetime.
 More of the state needs to be protected for future generations, and it needs to be done now before it's too late.